Hackers News Hackers News

 Critical Vulnerabilities Addressed

-Furthermore, the Martila Security Research Team identified a combined IMAP injection and Cross-Site Request Forgery (CSRF) bypass vulnerability located within the mail search functionality.
+Furthermore, the Martila Security Research Team uncovered a combined IMAP injection and Cross-Site Request Forgery (CSRF) bypass vulnerability within the mail search functionality.
+This particular flaw could allow malicious actors to manipulate backend mail server commands, enabling unauthorized actions to be performed on behalf of an authenticated user.

 Client-Side Security Bypasses

-The update packages, cryptographic signatures, and source code are currently available for download on the official Roundcube GitHub repository.
+The update packages, cryptographic signatures, and source code are readily available for download on the official Roundcube GitHub repository.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.